marckol/class/README.md

 ### Object for description of properties

-  The following keys are necessary to define a class using object metadata syntax Klass.Class({}):
+  The following keywords are necessary to define a class using object metadata syntax `Klass.Class({})`:

   - **name** : keyword to specify the class name.